-Select an image in the treeview, 1029 for instance, and go to the Edit Image: external and internal parameters are already filled because these images come from an existing textured mesh.
+Select an image in the treeview (Images Group), 1029 for instance, and go to the Edit Image.
+The external and internal parameters are already filled because this image comes from an existing textured mesh.

 In most cases, you will have to define these parameters.

 External parameters can be computed thanks to Estimate Pose.

 Internal parameters can be computed thanks to Calibrate Camera.

 The Edit Image dialog box goal is to edit manually these data.
-Then you can save or load these parameters (excam, incam or xml).
+Then you can save or load these parameters (excam, incam text files or xml).